honojs/website/getting-started/basic.md

 export default app
 ```

-Start a development server and access `http://localhost:8787` with your browser.
+Start the development server and access `http://localhost:8787` with your browser.

 ```
 npm run dev